About

 The market we are building for

-GCC accounting has a specific shape — bilingual, regulator-driven, paper-heavy, deeply human.
-We optimise for that shape, not for a generic accounting product translated.
+A GCC Amazon seller has a specific shape — bilingual, multi-currency, VAT-bound, settlement-and-inventory heavy.
+We optimise for that shape, not for a generic US-built settlement connector translated.

-Real workflows at firms across Saudi Arabia and the United Arab Emirates begin in Arabic and English on the same page, route through three or more approvers, end at a ledger that an auditor reviews in person against original PDFs, and must hold up under ZATCA, FTA, SOCPA, GOSI, and PDPL scrutiny.
-Tools written for North America or Europe and dropped into the GCC strip out half the workflow and replace it with friction.
+Sellers based in or selling from Saudi Arabia and the United Arab Emirates work in Arabic and English on the same page, take settlements in USD and convert to SAR or AED, owe KSA 15% or UAE 5% VAT per line, and must hold up under ZATCA, FTA, SOCPA, and PDPL scrutiny.
+Generic connectors built for North America or Europe strip out the GCC half of the workflow and replace it with a spreadsheet.

-The win condition is not "replace the accountant".
-The win condition is "let the accountant spend 70% of their time on judgement and review, not data entry and re-typing."
+The win condition is not "replace the bookkeeper".
+The win condition is "let the seller, or their bookkeeper, spend their time on the business — not retyping settlements and supplier invoices."
 That is the wedge.

 Who built it

-The product is operated under a parent holding company; the official corporate name and registered jurisdiction will be announced on incorporation.
-Until then, the Service is delivered under the Nexus Ledger brand and the contracting entity for pilots is the sole-proprietor operator named in the Terms of Service.
+The Service is delivered under the Nexus Ledger AI (Pending Registration) brand.
+Company registration is in progress; the registered jurisdiction will be announced once it completes.
+Until then, the contracting entity for pilots is the sole-proprietor operator named in the Terms of Service.

 What we do not do